cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ### Plagiarism

-Plagiarism (unsourced use of others' intellectual property) is not allowed.
-However, if you cite your sources as shown below, you are permitted to use/apply material created by your peers, strangers, and AI tools on assignments.
+Plagiarism (unsourced use of other's intellectual property) is not allowed.
+However, citing and using others' works is generally fine (please ask if uncertain), as long as the material was not made specifically for solving the assignments in this class.

 ### Examples Of Academic Misconduct